bakhe8/BetoFactory/README.md

 ## 🔐 Auth Token (optional)

 Some endpoints accept `Authorization: Bearer` header (e.g., uploads/builds).

-In the dashboard, set `localStorage.factoryToken` to your token to include it automatically.
+- Recommended: Use the Dashboard Config panel (header → Config) to save your token.
+The UI stores it as `localStorage.factoryToken` and sends it automatically.
+- Alternative: Manually set `localStorage.factoryToken = '<your-secret>'` in the browser console.

 ## 🆕 What’s New in v2.2.0